capytaine/capytaine/docs/theory_manual/theory.rst

 It depends on the type of problem:

 **Radiation problem**:
-    For the radiation problem, the normal velocity on the body surface corresponds to the motion of the body along one of its degree of freedom.
+    For the radiation problem, the normal velocity on the body surface corresponds to the motion of the body along one of its degrees of freedom.
     The resolution of the Laplace problem allows to derive the added mass and the radiation damping associated with this degree of freedom (see also Post-processing_).

 **Diffraction problem**: